 - (a) Member of Executive Committee

 - (b) Member of Nominating and Compensation Committee

 - (c) Member of Audit and Finance Committee

 - (d) Member of Corporate Planning Committee

+- (e) Member of Operations and Oversight Committee

+- (f) Member of Independent Committee

 The election of the directors listed above will require the affirmative vote of the holders of a plurality of the shares present or represented at the shareholders meeting.
 Abstentions will be treated as shares represented at the meeting and therefore will be the equivalent of a negative vote, and broker non-votes will not be considered as shares represented at the meeting.